 Course Course Description Credit Hrs.
 Contact Hrs.
 Structure and composition of the United States health care delivery system.
 Political and economic issues are introduced and their implications for the practice of pharmacy.
 The history of pharmacy, its role in the health care system, and interactions with other health care professionals is discussed.
 Prerequisites: Admission into the Doctor of Pharmacy Program.
-PHAR 6121 PROFESSIONAL PRACTICE I-INTRODUCTION TO PHARMACY PRACTICE (3) Factors that influence contemporary pharmacy practice, roles, responsibilities and expections are explored.
+PHAR 6121 PROFESSIONAL PRACTICE I-INTRODUCTION TO PHARMACY PRACTICE (3) 3 6 Factors that influence contemporary pharmacy practice, roles, responsibilities and expections are explored.
 Includes medical terminology and commonly prescribed drugs dispensed in a community pharmacy practice setting.
 A four (4) hour weekly introductory pharmacy practice experience in a community pharmacy allows for application of principles.
-Prerequisites: Admission into the Doctor of Pharmacy Program.
-3 6

-PHAR 6122 PROFESSIONAL PRACTICE II-PUBLIC HEALTH: POLICY, PREVENTION AND WELLNESS (2) Principles of the United States public health system for the pharmacist.
+Prerequisites: Admission into the Doctor of Pharmacy Program. v PHAR 6122 2 6 FRAN 0122 PROFESSIONAL PRACTICE II-PUBLIC HEALTH: POLICY, PREVENTION AND WELLNESS (2) Principles of the United States public health system for the pharmacist.
 Focus on public health policy, health promotion and disease prevention initiatives.
 Population-specific applications, quality improvement strategies and research processes utilized to identify and solve public health problems are discussed.
-A four (4) hour weekly service-learning practicum in a community-based public health services center allows for application of principles.
-Prerequisites: Completion of PHAR 6121 or consent of instructor.
-2 6 PHAR 6123 RESEARCH METHODS AND PHARMACOEPIDEMIOLOGY (3) Introduction to the statistical concepts and methods utilized when applying statistics to health and pharmacy-related decision-making and patient care.
+A four (4) hour weekly service-learning practicum in a community-based public health services center allows for application of principles. ) 2 0 Prerequisites: Completion of PHAR 6121 or consent of instructor.
+PHAR 6123 RESEARCH METHODS AND PHARMACOEPIDEMIOLOGY (3) Introduction to the statistical concepts and methods utilized when applying statistics to health and pharmacy-related decision-making and patient care.
 Application of principles of epidemiology to the study of drug use and outcomes in large populations included.
 Common methods of conducting epidemiologic research in pharmacy practice will be covered.
-Prerequisites: Admission into the Doctor of Pharmacy Program.
-3 3 PHAR 6124 PATIENT ASSESSMENT (2) Introduction to concepts and skills used by pharmacists to provide patient-centered care.
+3 3 Prerequisites: Admission into the Doctor of Pharmacy Program.
+PHAR 6124 PATIENT ASSESSMENT (2) Introduction to concepts and skills used by pharmacists to provide patient-centered care.
 Patient interviewing, medication history taking, triage, critical thinking and physical assessment technique development are included.
 The application of these skills in pharmacy practice settings is emphasized and reinforced in laboratory sessions.
 Prerequisites: Admission into the Doctor of Pharmacy Program.
-2 4 PHAR 6211 PRINCIPLES OF PHARMACOKINETICS (3) Principles of biopharmaceutics and pharmacokinetics including calculation and 3 4
+2 4 PHAR 6125 PHARMACY BIOCHEMISTRY (3) 3 45 The course covers the structure/function relationships of biologically important